hassan0341/Personal-Site/README.md

 # Personal Website Project

 Welcome to my personal website project!
 This website is designed to showcase my skills, experiences, and interests.
-The site is built entirely with HTML and CSS, with no JavaScript code included.
+The site is built entirely with HTML, CSS and Bootstrap, with no JavaScript code included.
 Here’s a breakdown of what you can expect and how you can navigate through my site.

 # Deployed Site